Computing at All saints’ allows children to be creative and explore their world for answers using technology safely.

 ‘A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.’

-Our Computing Curriculum is taught from Foundation Stage to Year 6 and children learn numerous skills.
+Here at All Saints', we understand the enthusiasm and love our children have for the growing world of technology.
+Computing allows children to learn how to apply their knowledge and skills to a whole interactive, virtual world whilst developing their minds to create and solve problems using the creative resources and software given to them.
+Our Computing Curriculum is taught from Foundation Stage to Year 6 and during this time, children are given the opportunity to learn and put into practice these numerous skills.
 These skills are built upon year on year, until the end of year Key Stage Two where children will emerge accomplished and successful in many aspects of computing.
 Within the computing curriculum, children learn through enquiry based tasks and have to gain new skills to complete these units of work.
 Children in all key stages learn computer programming and coding, testing and debugging and become confident with this by the end of Key Stage Two.

 We have a wide variety of resources to support learning both in computing lessons and across the curriculum.
 We have laptops accessible for Key Stage One and Key Stage Two.
 Classrooms are well resourced with interactive whiteboards, a laptop or a PC and class iPads which are used to enhance children’s learning.
 The school also makes use of shared resources such as iPads, laptops and netbooks which can be used within lessons or as part of group work.